royteeuwen/felix-osgi-utils/felix-osgi-config-repair/README.md

     java -jar felix-osgi-config-repair.jar launchpad/config --delete
 ```

-This is to address some scenarios with AEM and Apache Sling ins
-tallations where factory configs get duplicated when instances are copied withou
-t preserving timestamps.
-In the past there were also some bugs that caused dupl
+This is to address some scenarios with AEM and Apache Sling installations where factory configs get duplicated when instances are copied without preserving timestamps.
+In the past there were also some bugs that caused duplicate factory configurations.
-icate factory configurations.
 For example: https://jira.apache.org/jira/browse/SLING-6313